-Informal Procedure:
+Informal Appeal Procedure:

-- The student must discuss the final course grade, grading practices and assignments with the instructor who gave the final grade.
+- 1. The student must discuss the final course grade, grading practices and assignments with the instructor who gave the final grade.
 This discussion may eliminate any misunderstandings over the assignment of the grade as relates to the course syllabus.
-This discussion must occur no later than 10 days after the beginning of the semester (not summer) following the issuance of the final grade. - If the faculty member finds in the student's favor, a grade change card is submitted with signatures and the appeal process is resolved.
+This discussion must occur before the student may file a formal appeal. - 2.
+If the faculty member finds in the student's favor, a grade change card is submitted with signatures and the appeal process is resolved.

-If a student and instructor fail to resolve the grade dispute through informal means the student may request a formal grade appeal process by completing a Final Grade Appeal Form that may be obtained in the Office of Academic Records and Summer School.
+If a student and instructor fail to resolve the grade dispute through informal means the student may request a formal grade appeal process by completing a "Final Grade Appeal Form."

-Formal Procedure:
+Formal Appeal Procedure:

-Step One - Instructor
+Step One

-The student must complete and submit the "student" portion of the Final Grade Appeal Form to the course instructor no later than 21 days after the beginning of the semester following the issuance of the final grade.
+The student must complete and submit the "student" portion of the Final Grade Appeal Form to the course instructor no later than 15 days after the beginning of the semester following the issuance of the final grade.
 The summer term does not constitute a semester.

-- The student must retain a copy of the Final Grade Appeal Form for his/her records and send a copy to the department chairperson (or substitute).
-The chairperson of the department evaluation committee shall substitute for the department chairperson IF the department chairperson was the instructor of the course in which the grade is being appealed. - The department chairperson (or substitute) is to confirm that the instructor is aware of the grade appeal and is to inquire as to the instructor's planned response. - If the instructor decides that the final grade is correct, he/she must complete the "instructor" portion of the Final Grade Appeal Form, and return it to the student and send a copy to the chairperson (or substitute) within 14 days of receipt of the student's appeal. - If an instructor fails to respond within the allotted time, the appeal shall move to step 2 below.
+The student must retain a copy of the Final Grade Appeal Form for his/her records and send a copy to the department chairperson (or substitute) of the department in which the course is housed.
+The chairperson of the department evaluation committee shall substitute for the department chairperson IF the department chairperson was the instructor of the course in which the grade is being appealed.